elliotwaite/thumbnail-rating-bar-for-youtube/README.md

 <img src="https://raw.githubusercontent.com/elliotwaite/thumbnail-rating-bar-for-youtube/master/images/linear-vs-exponential-scaling.png?raw=true" width=367>

-With exponential scaling, each reduction in 10% of the rating from 100% will half the width of the likes bar.
-E.g.:
+With exponential scaling, each reduction in 10% of the rating from 100% will half the width of the likes bar:

 | Rating | Width |
 |--------|-------|